TritonDataCenter/rfd/rfd/0058/README.md

 ## Background

-In Triton the CNs are the source of truth, and this truth must eventually be reflected in the data returned by our APIs (VMAPI, NAPI, etc).
+In Triton the CNs are usually the source of truth, and this truth must eventually be reflected in the data returned by our APIs (VMAPI, NAPI, etc).
 Eventual consistency of this metadata is a goal in Triton, and some changes need to be made to net-agent to bring us closer to this goal.
+There are situations in which the database (Moray) is the source of truth.
+For example this is true for higher-level objects such as the `network` object that NAPI creates.

 When a VM is deleted through CloudAPI or VMAPI, a workflow job is created that destroys the VM and its dependent data such as the NICs that were used by it.